 This lesson is part of the How To Photograph Life – FREE Course.
 To see the full list of lessons, and learn more about the course, click here for the index.

 Documenting Your Life

 Welcome, dear photographer, to your most important, and arguably most challenging, photographic assignment of your life: documenting it.

-It’s kind of funny: so many of us photographers first buy a camera because we just want to take some nice photos of our travels, our families, or our everyday adventures.
+It’s kind of funny: so many of us photographers first buy a camera (side note: here’s a guide for buying cameras in case you’re thinking about it) because we just want to take some nice photos of our travels, our families, or our everyday adventures.
 We think it’s just a casual hobby thing, no big deal.
-The photographers with the big fancy paid jobs are the ones really doing the serious work...
+The photographers with the big fancy paid jobs are the ones really doing the serious work…

 Well, I’ve been on both sides of that coin, and I can tell you straight up: I think the amateurs have it harder in many ways.

 I know.
 You don’t believe me.
 I wouldn’t have believed it either.
 Until I lived it.

 Hi, I’m Lauren – photographer, teacher, head author here at Photography Concentrate, and creator of this lovely little course you currently find yourself in.